zvory/guide-to-coop/README.md

 # Guide to Coop
 I've helped a lot of people with advice about coop, and a lot of the time the advice is the same.
 Here's that advice distilled.
 If you want to talk to me personally, email me at grafetu@gmail.com and I'll try to help.
-A friend of mine co-wrote [this guide](https://evykassirer.github.io/playing-the-internship-game/) which is more comprehensive.
+A friend of mine co-wrote [this guide](https://evykassirer.github.io/playing-the-internship-game/) which is way more comprehensive, so I recommend you check that out as well.

 ### Whos is this guide for?
 People who are hungry for more success in the UWaterloo co-op system, specifically people looking for Software jobs.
 If you're trying to get a job during COVID this guide may not be for you, I hear the job market is terrible and that's all I know about it.